 Stay In-Network:

-Whenever possible, choose healthcare providers and facilities that are in-network with your insurance plan.
-Out-of-network services often result in higher costs.
+Whenever possible, seek healthcare professionals and facilities that are in-network with your insurance plan.
+Out-of-network services generally result in higher expenses.

 Keep Records:

 Maintain detailed records of your medical expenses, payments, and insurance communications.
-These records will be valuable for tax purposes and in case you encounter billing disputes.
+These documents will be important in the event that you have billing disputes as well as for tax concerns.

 Role of Medical Billing Companies in Handling Patient Responsibility